13-14 June 2026 in Montgenèvre

 - mattress

-- Food for the camp
+- Food for the bivouac

 - Cups for the bar

-Other required equipment must be carried by the team.
+The rest of the mandatory kit must be carried by the team.

 Race info